airhorns/muffin/Readme.md

         tests: glob.globSync("#{tmpdir}/*_test.js")
 ```

+## Reference

-Next, the helper functions available for use in the map actions.
-Note that muffin internally uses [`q`](https://github.com/kriskowal/q "q on github"), a promise library which makes it really easy to interface with the asynchronous scheduling engine in `muffin`.
-If your action function is asynchronous, you must return a `q.Promise` from your action function.
+Below are some notes on the helper functions available for use in the map actions.
+Note that `muffin` internally uses [`q`](https://github.com/kriskowal/q "q on github"), a JavaScript promise library which makes it really easy to interface with the asynchronous scheduling piece of `muffin`.
+If your action function is asynchronous, which it almost always will be, you must return a `q.Promise` from your action function.
 By doing this, `muffin` can ensure the `after` callbacks do in fact run after all the actions have been completed.

 All the functions below return 'q.Promise' objects, so using them as they are used in the examples above works quite well.